 Setting the digital economy ablaze then, is not just about accelerating the commercialisation of selected innovations, but also of encouraging the uptake of the associated technologies as widely as possible.
 This aspect of the Catapult’s potential- ensuring the accelerated, widespread take-up of disruptive technologies – could be more fully exploited in the Open Health Data Platform’s case, in some quite simple ways.

-For example, it would be comparatively straightforward to provide fuller documentation for their software releases, perhaps designing it to support and engage those in the community who are new to the associated technologies.
+For example, it would be comparatively straightforward to provide fuller documentation for their software releases, not just to meet the expectation of those who would normally expect fuller documentation to help them determine the rigour, robustness, platform-independence and portability of open software, but perhaps also to support and win-over those in the community who are new to the associated technologies.

 Another simple solution would be to provide tools or support that would let a developer who is new to the technologies, in a couple of hours, get a result – at least a proof-of-concept demonstrator that could be used to get buy-in from their manager to take it further.